maxkulicki/tree_presegmentation/README.md

    - Cylinders are tilted based on the detected stem angle
 4. Saving each extracted tree as a separate LAZ file

+Specify the input and output directories in the main function arguments.

 ### Grid Pipeline for Large Point Cloud Processing (`grid_pipeline.py`)

 For memory-efficient processing of large point clouds: